Black Boxes: The Easy Black Box and an Easy Application

 \section{The Easy Black Box and an Easy Application}

-{\rm In this section we do not try to get the strongest results, just provide some examples (i.e., we do not present the results when $\lambda= \lambda^\chi$ is replaced by $\lambda=\lambda^{<\chi})$.
-By the proof of \cite[VIII 2.5]{Sh:a} (see later for a complete proof): }
+In this section we do not try to get the strongest results, but just provide some examples (e.g. we do not present the results when $\lambda= \lambda^\chi$ is replaced by $\lambda=\lambda^{<\chi})$.
+By the proof of \cite[Ch.VIII,2.5]{Sh:a} (see later for a complete proof):